psychobarge/godot-TooltipCsharp/README.md

     (PackedScene)ResourceLoader.Load("res://example/TooltipScene.tscn"),
      GetNode<Label>($"%Label2").GetParent());

-//Add it to the parent (must be the same a below) GetNode<Label>($"%Label2").AddChild(tooltip);
+//Add it to the parent (must be the same a above) GetNode<Label>($"%Label2").AddChild(tooltip);
 ```